Hudson Institute: Funding, disclosure, and conflicts-of-interest concerns

-The New York Times suggested Huntington Ingalls Industries had used the Hudson Institute to enhance the company's argument for more nuclear-powered aircraft carriers, at a cost of US$11 billion each.
-The Times alleged that a former naval officer was paid by Hudson to publish an analysis endorsing more funding.
-The report was delivered to the House Armed Services subcommittee without disclosing that Huntington Ingalls had paid for part of the report.
-Hudson acknowledged the misconduct, describing it as a "mistake".
+In 2016, The New York Times reported that Huntington Ingalls Industries had used Hudson to bolster the company's case for more nuclear-powered aircraft carriers.
+The newspaper reported that a former naval officer was paid through Hudson to produce an analysis favoring additional funding, and that the report was submitted to the House Armed Services Committee without disclosing that Huntington Ingalls had helped fund it.
+Hudson acknowledged the omission and described it as a "mistake".